 Ornamental Features

-White Shooting Star features dainty nodding white recurved flowers with yellow eyes at the ends of the stems in mid spring.
-Its pointy leaves remain dark green in color throughout the season.
+Sierra Shooting Star features dainty nodding lilac purple recurved flowers with yellow eyes and a purple ring at the ends of the stems in mid spring.
+Its pointy leaves remain green in color throughout the season.

 Landscape Attributes